Elastodynamical properties of Sturmian structured media: Numerical Examples

 \subsection{Example 1.
 Compressional waves in discrete systems}

 In this first example a discrete spring-mass lattice is considered (see Fig.~\ref{fig05}).
 Following the methodology described above, the system consists of the periodic concatenation of $N$ single elements formed by a mass and a linear spring, with parameters $m_j$ and $K_j$, respectively.
 In this example, the rigidities $K_j$ are arranged along the chain following the Sturmian sequence associated to $\alpha = [0;a_1,\ldots,a_n] \in [0,1]$.
 If $\alpha = \nu_n / \delta_n$, then the amount of entries in the sequence, i.e. the size of the chain, is equal to $\mathcal{N}(\alpha) = \nu_n + \delta_n$.
-The system degrees of freedom are denoted by the horizontal displacements $\mathfrak{u}_j(t)$, expressed in time domain.
-Under harmonic motion with circular frequency $\omega$, each degree of freedom can be expressed as $\mathfrak{u}_j(t) = u_j e^{i\omega t}$ and the armonic force acting on the link elements is denoted by $\mathfrak{f}_j(t) = f_j e^{i\omega t}$.
+The variables $\mathfrak{u}_j(t)$ stand for the horizontal displacements in time domain.
+Under harmonic motion with circular frequency $\omega$, each degree of freedom can be expressed as $\mathfrak{u}_j(t) = u_j e^{\text{i}\omega t}$ and the harmonic force acting on the link elements is denoted by $\mathfrak{f}_j(t) = f_j e^{\text{i}\omega t}$.
 Thus, the state vector in the frequency domain can be defined as $\mathbf{u}_{j} = \{u_{j}, f_{j}\}^T$.
 As shown in Fig.~\ref{fig05}, state vectors can be located at the both ends of each element.
 The relationship between each state vector and the preceding one is given by the product of the respective transfer matrices associated to the mass and to the spring~\cite{Rui-2019}, i.e.

 where $\mathbf{T}(m_j,K_j)$ denotes the transfer matrix of the $j$th element.
 In this notation is highlighted the fact that $m_j$ and $K_j$ are the dynamical parameters.
 The generation method considers a certain dynamic property of the system, $\Theta(j)$, which in this example can be assumed equal to the masses or to the rigidities.
 In our particular case, we will consider it equal to the stiffnesses, $\Theta(j) = K_j$, remaining constant the masses, i.e. $m_j = m$ for all $j$.
 The parameter $K_j$ takes values from the binary set $\{K_p,K_q\}$ according to what is specified in the Sturmian block $\mathcal{B}(\alpha)$, which in turn results a binary word from the alphabet $\{p,q\}$.
 As an example, we shall generate three systems associated with the numbers $\alpha = \{2/7, 1/2, 7/8 \}$ and determine the dispersion relations as well as the representation of the wave frequency bands (spectrum bands).
 In the Fig.~\eqref{fig06} the Sturmian blocks and the respective supercells have been sketched.